Reduce your Costs by Increasing Car Fuel Efficiency

 3. Is your Air Filter Clean?

 Your air filter might not be something you think about very often, but dirt and dust can build up in your filter and prevent it from working at its best.
-Having a dirty filter can reduce the efficiently of your engine so if you’re driving in a dusty environment often, get it checked.
+Having a dirty filter can reduce the efficiency of your engine so if you’re driving in a dusty environment often, get it checked.

 4. Get in Gear